Gear Roundup: The Top Three Audio Recorders Under $300

 Good audio can make a good video better.
 Bad audio can make a good video unwatchable.
-That being said, you don’t have to break the bank to make sure your audio is crisp and clean.
-Here are a few solid audio recorders for under $300.
+But you don’t have to break the bank to get clean audio.

-It’s easy to get caught up in lights, lenses, and . . . oh, I don’t know . . . waiting for the Sony A7sIII, but good audio should always be a major focus on every shoot.
-With the right equipment — and not just a recorder will always do — it can be the least of your worries.
-So listen to our advice and find the right option for you!
+It’s easy to get caught up in lights, lenses, and . . . oh, I don’t know . . . waiting for the Sony A7sIII, but good audio should always be a priority on every shoot.
+With the right equipment — don’t forget a microphone — it can be the least of your worries.

-The Zoom H4N has an advantage in its versatility with dual XLR and 1/4″ input jacks.
-While a bit on the bulky side, it’s a rough-and-tumble device that fits well either on a camera rig or a belt loop.
-The onboard microphones capture great room sound in a pinch, but watch out for it picking up even the slightest wind noise.
+The Zoom H5 is more versatile with dual XLR and 1/4″ input jacks.
+While a bit on the bulky side, it’s a rough-and-tumble device that fits well on a camera rig or a belt loop.
+The onboard microphones capture great room sound in a pinch, but watch out: it will pick up even the slightest wind noise.
 The best feature, in my opinion, is the detachable microphone, allowing you to add a bigger and better mic.
 This is a perfect feature for anybody recording in varied situations, like interviews, dialogue, or effects.

 I’ll be the first to admit that I have a soft spot for this little guy.
-He’s saved my butt more than a couple of times as a back-up option, and served admirably as my main audio-capture device on some shoots bigger than I’d openly admit.
-The Zoom H1 comes in at a paltry $99, so I’d even recommend getting more than one.
+He’s saved my butt more than once as a back-up option — and served admirably as my main audio recorder on some bigger shoots than I’ll openly admit.
+The Zoom H1n comes in at a paltry $119.99, so I’d even recommend getting more than one.

-While obviously not as tricked-out as its H4N brother, the Zoom H1 makes up for its simplicity with its reliability and usefulness.
-Its greatest feature is its auto-level option (which the H4N lacks), which is a necessity for those one-man-band shoots.
-It also fills in well when you need to record the room, or as a back-up simply placed near a speaker in case your line-feed falters out.
+While obviously not as tricked-out as its H5 brother, the Zoom H1n makes up for its simplicity with its reliability and usefulness.
+Its greatest feature is its auto-level option (which the H4N lacks) — a necessity for those one-man-band shoots.
+It also fills in well when you need to record the room, or as a backup placed near a speaker in case your line-feed falters.